 Having experienced high levels of work-related stress and anxiety Kathy made a life-changing decision to leave teaching and enrol on an outdoor instructor programme.
 The 2-day a week course provided an opportunity to master new skills and focus on what she considered to be really important in life.
 It was on the water that the idea for our Wild Camp Training Programme was born.
 This is a project aimed at young women who are currently out of education, employment and/or training (N.E.E.T) and is designed to empower and increase physical and mental health, in particular emotional literacy so that these young women can make rational decisions about how they want to make a positive effect in their communities.

-So far in the South West, Kathy and WW&W have worked with Smart Savings (Numbers Nursery), Perennial Harvest, the Young Empowered Women (YEW) project (Women’s Centres), School of Social Entrepreneurs (SSE), Nature Workshops, Little Winnick Touring Park and Mevagissey Community Primary School.
+So far in the South West, Kathy and WW&W have worked with Smart Savings (Numbers Nursery), Perennial Harvest, the Young Empowered Women (YEW) project (Women’s Centres), School of Social Entrepreneurs (SSE), Nature Workshops, Little Winnick Touring Park, Mevagissey Community Primary School, Active Cornwall and Young People Cornwall.

 Any profit we make when delivering programmes to paying customers goes straight back into providing Wild Camp opportunities for free for the more vulnerable members of our society.